Spending more time trying to fall asleep rather than actually sleeping? You’re not alone.

 - Breathe deeply and pay attention to how your body relaxes as you exhale.

-If you’ve tried these methods and are still finding yourself unable to fall asleep in two minutes or less, see if there are other tips you can take to make your bedroom a more sleep-friendly place.
+If you’ve tried these methods and are still finding yourself unable to fall asleep in 2 minutes or less, see if there are other tips you can take to make your bedroom a more sleep-friendly place.

 Have you tried…